 Nearby: SoHo, Greenwich Village, Chinatown

 Also in SoHo is Dos Caminos.
-I just think that Mexican food is always such a winner with kids because all kids like quesadillas and most adults I’ve met really enjoy a good margarita.
+We just think that Mexican food is always such a winner with kids because most kids love quesadillas and most adults we’ve met enjoy a good margarita.

 Nearby: Washington Square Park, East Village, Union Square, NYU

-If you are near Washington Square to take a photo of the arch or pick up a game of chess, take a gander over to the Smith.
-The menu is very safe, but with decent variety.
-You can get yourself that burger, or you can get a bibmibap.
+If you are near Washington Square to take a photo of the arch or pick up a game of chess, take a gander over to The Smith.
+The menu is very safe, but with a decent variety.
+You can get yourself that burger, or you can get a bibimbap.
 The portions are big enough that the kids can share.

 Nearby: Washington Square Park, Greenwich Village, NYU

 Also near Washington Square is Otto.
-This place is a little bit up scale in the evenings, but for lunch it’s a great stop.
+This place is a little bit upscale in the evenings, but for lunch, it’s a great stop.
 Very spacious, great portions, and great food.
 This is a very approachable Mario Batalli restaurant.
 Breaking our white table-cloth rule on this one.

 Nearby: East Village or Times Square, Broadway Shows